 Ask your facility's conference services manager to clarify the total number of people they calculate or place at each table; facilities often calculate their maximum based on an additional person per table.
 Unfortunately, attendees at the end of each table end up bumping their knees against table legs.

 Theater Floor Plan

 Theater floor plans typically line up rows of chairs and space aisles depending on the width of the room and the total seating needed.
 Some facilities have actual auditoriums, which make great spaces for formal presentations.
 Theater floor plans allow for the maximum number of people to fit into a meeting room.

-Tip: Request a room layout for tables of 8 rather than 10.
-This will allow event attendees to have extra space to place their notebooks and other materials.
+Request a room layout for tables of 8 rather than 10.
+It will allow event attendees to have extra space to place their notebooks and other materials.
 Confirm with the facility that they use 6' rounds rather than 5' rounds (a smaller table).

 A boardroom floor plan structures the room with all attendees sitting around a closed table environment.
 Boardroom set-up is structured for attendees to have close interaction.

-Tip: Most facilities offer a specific boardroom which is designed for executive meetings.
+Most facilities offer a specific boardroom, which is designed for executive meetings.
 The furniture reflects an executive environment, including leather chairs, built-in A/V equipment, and other amenities to impress attendees.
 These rooms are designed for about 15 people.

-Tip: Rely on a U-shaped floor plan when planning interactive presentations for speakers to exchange ideas with the attendees.
-U-shaped floor plans are good for rectangle shaped rooms.
+Rely on a U-shaped floor plan when planning interactive presentations for speakers to exchange ideas with the attendees.
+U-shaped floor plans are good for rectangle-shaped rooms.

 The hollow square layout is similar to the u-shape floor plan but simply closes off the fourth side to form a closed square or rectangle.
 It also has an open space in the middle of the table.
 Hollow square layouts are better for mid-sized rooms to hold a reasonable number of people who may interact with each other throughout the meeting.